8 hotels with ace tennis courts

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-Cromlix in Stirling, Scotland
+Cromlix, Stirling, Scotland

 Cromlix lets players pretend they are at Wimbledon

-Enchantment Resort in Sedona, Arizona
+Enchantment Resort, Sedona, Arizona

 Enchantment Resort's tennis and pickleball courts have dramatic backdrops

 Try not to let the incredible views from Enchantment Resort's tennis courts distract you from your game.
-Sedona is known for its "colorful, red rock landscape," and Enchantment is on the outskirts of town, "set right among all the beauty," said Travel and Leisure.
+Sedona is known for its "colorful red-rock landscape," and Enchantment is on the outskirts of town, "set right among all the beauty," said Travel and Leisure.
 Take in the sights during a friendly match, Cardio Tennis clinic or private lesson.
-Afterward, cool off in the pool and go to the Artist Cottage for a pottery or wood burning class.
+Afterward, cool off in the pool and go to the Artist Cottage for a pottery or wood-burning class.

-Hotel du Cap-Eden-Roc in Antibes, France
+Hotel du Cap-Eden-Roc, Antibes, France

 Play on clay at Hotel du Cap-Eden-Roc